-(amendments shown in underline and strikethrough text, provisions subject to outstanding appeals shown in grey highlight)
+(Agreed amendments shown in underline and strikethrough text)

 25 Earthworks

 25.1 Purpose

 Earthworks are often a necessary component of the use and development of rural and urban land, and are often an integral part of the development, operation, maintenance and upgrading of infrastructure.
 Within urban areas, some modification of the landscape is inevitable in order to provide for development, including creating functional, safe and stable building sites, as well as roads and access ways with appropriate gradients.
 Within rural areas, some smaller scale earthworks are required to ensure the ongoing viability of rural land uses.